 Map 05 starts midway between High Knob Road and Garden of the Gods Road.
-The trail continues west toward Buzzards Roost and the variety of different rock formations in the area.
-In this short 1.8 mile hike you can go a short ways off trail to see the two towers, mushroom rock, rhombus rock and all of the slot canyons / shelters associated with buzzard roost.
-This is also an edge of a ridge that on the west side has a cliff side trail (154) with a Natural bridge / Arch and plenty of big boulders.
-In some of the rock shelters there will be slots on the roof (a slot canyon) and if you make your way to the top, there will be a wonderful view from the top of Buzzards Roost.
-Once on top you can follow trail 155 east back down to the R2R trail.
-Once you are ready to leave the Buzzard Roost area it is only a short 0.2 mile walk to the Garden of the Gods road crossing.
+The trail continues west toward Buzzards Point and the variety of different rock formations in the area.
+In this short 1.8 mile hike you can go a short ways off trail to see the twin towers, mushroom rock, rhombus rock, and all of the slot canyons / shelters associated with buzzard point.
+This is also an edge of a ridge that on the west side has a cliff side trail (154) with a Natural Bridge / Arch and plenty of big boulders.
+In some of the rock shelters there will be slots on the roof (a slot canyon) and if you make your way to the top, there will be a wonderful view from the top of Buzzards Point.
+Once on top you can follow trail 155 east back down to the

+R2R trail.
+Once you are ready to leave the Buzzard Point area it is only a short 0.2 mile walk to the Garden of the Gods road crossing.

 The 1.5 mile hike to back packers parking lot is mostly just a walk in the woods until you start following a bluff after about 1.25 miles.
 Shortly after starting to follow the bluff you will reach Garden of the Gods natural arch.
-From there you continue to follow the bluffs below the camp ground for 0.3 miles.
+From there you continue to follow the bluffs below the camp ground for 0.1 miles and the turn left to head into Backpacker's Parking lot.
+Upon entering the lot the trail immediately turns right.
+The original R2R trail continued along the bluffs until the trail hit the road where it crossed on a dangerous curve.

 The Pharaoh campground, located at Garden of the Gods, is just east of the observation trail parking lot.
 It has a nice view, but only 12 camp sites that have lots of exploring around them as well as being in such a nice setting.
 The campgrounds are equipped with vault toilets and water is available.
-The fee for camping is \$10.

-The Backpackers' parking lot, on the left when driving or hiking the R2R trail toward the observation trail, is handy for day hikes or week end trips.
+The Backpackers' parking lot, on the left when driving or hiking the R2R trail toward the observation trail, it is handy for day hikes or week end trips.
 A beautiful trail at the back of the backpackers' lot is the Indian Point Trail which is only 2.1 miles long but it is very beautiful.